ameera3/OCR_Expiration_Date/README.md

 GoogleDocRaw.zip -- Contains the Google Document Text Detection API OCR output of the images in images.zip as well as all the contents of images.zip

 GoogleDocProcessed.zip -- Contains the Google Document Text Detection API OCR output of the images in images_processed.zip as a well as all the content of images_processed.zip

-myaccsummary.sh: Given a directory that contains ground truth text files as well as OCR output text files, outputs the average character accuracy.

-tessaccsummary: Given a directory containing images and ground truth text files as well as a .traineddata file, evaluates outputs the average character accuracy of the tesseract model.

-ocr_confidences.py: Outputs average confidence of each model in Tesseract ensemble for each image

 ## Custom dot-matrix font dataset used to create the most successful model in the Tesseract ensemble